eth-educators/eth-docker-docs/website/docs/About/Overview.md

   machine used to run the node, for security reasons.
 - Import validator keys into the validator client, each validator key activates one validator
-- Once the Ethereum 1 and Ethereum 2.0 nodes are fully synced with the chain, deposit Ethereum at the launchpad, 32 eth per validator key.
-That Ethereum is now locked up until the "merge" of Ethereum 2.0 with Ethereum 1.
+- Once the Ethereum 1 and Ethereum 2.0 nodes are fully synced with the chain, deposit Ethereum at the launchpad, 32 ETH per validator key.
+That Ethereum is now locked up until after the "merge" of Ethereum 2.0 with Ethereum 1.

 Here's what then happens: